Expedition South Africa

 Maps and Sat Nav

-As a backup, it is important to buy a paper map of the area of the country you intend to travel and mark your intended route with highlighter, this may change slightly but it makes it easier and quicker to orientate yourself on the map.
-One mistake we made was getting a map at 1: 1 500 000, it showed the whole route but not all the smaller roads, we would have been better getting that as well as a number of more detailed maps at 1: 50 000 to show more road, campsite, hospital and attraction features so that we had better backup options if the main route plan or SatNav failed.
+As a backup, it is vital to buy a paper map of the area of the country you intend to travel and mark your intended route with highlighter, this may change slightly but it makes it easier and quicker to orientate yourself on the map.
+One mistake we made was getting a map at 1: 1 500 000, it showed the whole route but not all the smaller roads, we would have been better getting that as well as a number of more detailed maps at 1: 50 000 to show more roads, campsites, hospitals and tourist features so that we had better backup options if the main route plan or SatNav failed.

 Phones and WIFI

-My advice is to plan a bit ahead with this one, I order a new phone with a new contract that offer phone and internet usage in SA at the standard UK rate, unfortunately i did it too late in the day and the new phone didnt arrive in time.
-This lead to phone usage costing £6 a day if required, on the two days i came off airplane mode phone signal was good, but i picked up no mobile data coverage, this left us a bit out of touch with the outside world (not a bad thing really).
+My advice is to plan a bit ahead with this one, I ordered a new phone with a new contract that offered phone and internet usage in SA at the standard UK rate, unfortunately i did it too late in the day and the new phone didn't arrive in time.
+This meant that using my original phone would cost £6 in roaming a day if required, on the two days i came off airplane mode phone signal was good, but i picked up no mobile data coverage, this left us a bit out of touch with the outside world (not a bad thing really).

 Wifi coverage at campsites was hit and miss and if we found a camp that offered wifi it was normally incredibly slow and only good for an all safe message home.
 The only time we were really desperate for the internet was to top up the travel money card, in this instance we stopped at a McDonalds and logged into the restaurant coverage, beware though that they offer unsecured open access networks so using them for moving money around or accessing sensitive data is a bit of a risk.